ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 </code-example>

 If this NgModule were the root `AppModule`, the `UserService` would be a singleton and available throughout the application.
-Though you may see it coded this way, using the `providedIn` property of the `@Injectable()` decorator on the service itself is preferable as of Angular Classic6.0 as it makes your services tree-shakable.
+Though you may see it coded this way, using the `providedIn` property of the `@Injectable()` decorator on the service itself is preferable as of Angular Classic 6.0 as it makes your services tree-shakable.

 <a id="forRoot"></a>